captainbarbosa/arcpy-practice/README.md

 # Wildfires

-A custom ArcPy tool that reads a text file containing X & Y coordinates and a confidence value,
+A custom ArcPy tool that reads the included text file containing X & Y coordinates and a confidence value,
-and write those values to a point feature class for spatial representation.
+and writes those values to a point feature class for GIS use.

-The example text file is in this repository.

-###### Created as an assignment for GEOG-656 at the University of Maryland.
+###### Created as an assignment for Programming and Scripting for GIS at the University of Maryland.